Ariaryy/bnmit-typst-report-template/[1] preamble/[3] acknowledgement.typ

   )

-  [We consider it a privilege to express through the pages of this report, a few words of gratitude to all those distinguished personalities who guided and inspired us in the completion of this #subject Project.\ \
+  [We consider it a privilege to express through the pages of this report, a few words of gratitude to all those distinguished personalities who guided and inspired us in the completion of this project as a part of *#subject* (#subject_code) course.\ \

     We would like to thank *Shri.
 Narayan Rao R Maanay*, Secretary, BNMEI, Bengaluru for providing an excellent academic environment in college.\ \